Our Executive team

-Managing Director and CEO, Executive Director
+Managing Director and Chief Executive Officer, Executive Director

-Mr Stevens has broad experience working in capital and derivatives markets.
+Dominic has broad experience working in capital and derivatives markets.
 He is familiar with the challenges and opportunities presented by Australia’s growing pool of funds under management, and the increasing reach of global regulation.

 Chief Financial Officer